Gouravlohar/Machine-Learning/EDA/readme.md

-This is the Notebook of Univariate EDA
+This is the Folder of EDA Analysis